Siege of Fort Wayne: Siege

-On 3 September, with an attack on the fort imminent, Potawatomi and Miami chiefs including Winamac approached the fort holding a flag of truce.
-Explaining the fate for this fort made clear by the downfall of nearby forts Mackinaw, Detroit, and Chicago, Lieutenant Daniel Curtis replied to Winamac by inviting him into the fort, and the two drank three glasses of wine together.
-Lieutenant Curtis then rose from his seat and in a plea to Winamac stated: My good friend, I love you; I will fight for you; I will die by your side.
+On September 3, Potawatomi and Miami chiefs including Winamac approached the fort holding a flag of truce.
+Fort Wayne's fate seemed clear given the losses of nearby forts Mackinaw, Detroit, and Chicago.
+Lieutenant Daniel Curtis replied to Winamac by inviting him into the fort, and the two drank three glasses of wine together.
+Curtis then rose from his seat and in a pled with Winamac: My good friend, I love you; I will fight for you; I will die by your side.
 You must save me!
-Curtis then gave Winamac a half-dollar as a sign of friendship and invited him for breakfast.
-Winamac did not attend the breakfast, but instead sent a band of five warriors who initiated the siege on the morning of 5 September 1812, after attacking two soldiers returning from an outhouse who died of their wounds by the afternoon.
+He then gave Winamac a half-dollar as a sign of friendship and invited him for breakfast.
+Winamac did not attend the breakfast, but instead sent a band of five warriors who initiated the siege on the morning of September 5, 1812, after attacking two soldiers returning from an outhouse.
+Both soldiers died of their wounds by the afternoon.
 The Native Americans assaulted the fort from the east side and burned the homes of the surrounding village.
-The natives constructed two wooden cannons with the intention of convincing the US garrison that the British had arrived with artillery.

-Rhea, who was known to be a heavy drinker, was described as taking to drink at the moment of the siege impending, and was said to be:Drunk as a fool, and perfectly incapable of exercising rationality on any subject whatsoever, but was constantly abusing and ill treating everyone that came in his presence.The incompetence displayed by Rhea at this critical time, and the resulting disorder he created within the fort, was described by some of his colleagues as being the "greatest danger" of the siege and his officers considered placing him under arrest as a result.
-Rhea, drunken, and occasionally asserting the idea of surrender, would ultimately retreat to his quarters on the grounds that he was ill and be relieved.
-The fort's Indian Agent, Benjamin Stickney, took command of the fort with Lieutenants Daniel Curtis and Phillip Ostrander.
-Two assaults were made on the fort before the Native American force withdrew, awaiting a British force on the Maumee River that was bringing light artillery.
+They also constructed two wooden cannons with the intention of convincing the U.S. garrison that the British had arrived with artillery.
+In the lead up to the siege Rhea was said to be:Drunk as a fool, and perfectly incapable of exercising rationality on any subject whatsoever, but was constantly abusing and ill treating everyone that came in his presence.Due to his incompetence and resulting disorder Rhea was described by some of his colleagues as being the "greatest danger" of the siege and his officers considered placing him under arrest.
+A drunken Rhea occasionally suggested surrender before retreating to his quarters on the grounds that he was ill and being relieved.
+Benjamin Stickney, the fort's Indian Agent, took command of the fort along with Lt.
+Curtis and Lt.
+Phillip Ostrander.
+The Native American forces assaulted the fort twice before withdrawing to await a British force that was bringing light artillery.

-That evening, Chief Winamac approached the fort with thirteen of his men to parley and was admitted.
+That evening, Winamac approached the fort with 13 of his men to parley and was admitted.
 As the leaders talked, Winamac revealed a knife that he had hidden, and after a failed attempt on Stickney's life, Winamac was removed from the fort.
-Soon after, at approximately 20:00, the Native American forces resumed their assaults on the exterior of the fort.
-Winamac's forces tried to set the fort on fire, and while the garrison attempted to keep the walls wet, they returned fire with muskets and howitzers.
-The battle lasted until around 15:00 on 6 September, when the Native American forces retreated to a safe distance from the fort.
-The fighting resumed at 21:00 that night.
+Soon after, the Native American forces resumed their assaults on the fort.
+Winamac's forces tried to set the fort on fire.
+The garrison returned fire with muskets and howitzers while working to prevent the fires.
+The battle lasted until around 3:00 p.m. on September 6, when the Native American forces retreated to a safe distance from the fort.
+The fighting resumed around 9:00 p.m. that night.